Outeniqua Mountains: Weather

 The high rainfall on the range has created numerous perennial streams used for irrigation in the Olifants River valley.
 While the climate along the range is generally hot to moderate, with an average summer temperature of 20.5 °C, weather conditions can vary greatly.
 In winter the temperature can drop to 5 °C (and even lower on the southern slopes) and snowfalls may occur on the higher peaks.

 Fauna and flora

 Among the animals found in the Outeniqua range are klipspringer, grey rhebuck, leopard and various rodents.
-The Outeniqua mountain range is also home to a very small number of African elephants.
-Although described as functionally extinct, new sightings of these very elusive animals, including that of a young bull give hope that the fabled animals might with time become re-established in the Outeniqua reserve.
-Birds include black eagles and other raptors as well as the Cape sugarbird and other fynbos birds.
+Up to the early 21st century, the Outeniqua mountain range was home to a very small number of African elephants, which however is now considered functionally extinct.
+New sightings of these very elusive animals continued into the 21st century, including that of a young bull, which gave hope that the fabled animals could become re-established in the Garden Route National Park.
+By 2019 however, it was clear that only a lone female had survived.
+Birds include black eagles and other raptors, besides the Knysna turaco, emerald cuckoo, Cape sugarbird and other fynbos birds.